dy46/VOOGASalad/DESIGN/USE_CASES_EXTRA.md

 8. Auth Environment can change Map size
   > A Map customization Menu takes in doubles for .setMapWidth and .setMapHeight (either in pixels or grid count).
 This is then used to create the Map size.

+9. Auth Environment can change Path colors
+  > Select a Path in the Path menu (mouse action), opens up a Color Picker, selection of a Color then calls setColor and update methods on the Path to update its color.

 ### Game Player Use Cases

 1. Integrate Save